 Ski grooming is provided free of charge courtesy of the Lakes Region Conservation Trust.
 The grooming is done by a dedicated team of volunteers as conditions allow.
 Updates will be posted on this page and on LRCT’s Facebook page throughout the 2021 ski season.

 - Trails will be groomed by volunteers periodically and as conditions allow.
 Please keep in mind our trails are not professionally groomed and can be a little rugged.

-- All of our trails are open to cross-country skiing.
-We are grooming some trails to provide free easy access for all levels of skiers.
+- All of our trails (whether groomed or not) are open to cross-country skiing.
+We are grooming select trails to provide free easy access for all levels of skiers.

 - Updates will be posted to the Lakes Region Conservation Trust’s website and Facebook page.